How-to guides - Static Webhook Trigger

 webhook_keys

 is a top level key (connector-wide definition).
-This lambda function is called for each webhook your connector receives via its assigned webhook URL and allows you to define a key for each incoming webhook.
+This lambda function is called for each webhook your connector receives via its assigned webhook URL and allows you to define a routing key for each incoming webhook.
 For example:

 - With this definition